 Information about the types of higher education institutions that grant degrees in Other Science Technologies and the types of students that study this field.
-Mountwest Community and Technical College awards the most degrees in graphic design in the US, but Mountwest Community and Technical College and University of Arizona-South have the highest percentage of degrees awarded in Other Science Technologies.
-Tuition costs for Other Science Technologies majors are, on average, $6,373 for in-state public colleges, and $27,800 for out of state private colleges.
+Truckee Meadows Community College awards the most degrees in graphic design in the US, but Mountwest Community and Technical College and University of Arizona-South have the highest percentage of degrees awarded in Other Science Technologies.
+Tuition costs for Other Science Technologies majors are, on average, $6,438 for in-state public colleges, and $28,800 for out of state private colleges.
 The largest share of institutions with Other Science Technologies programs are Public, 2-year institutions.

 Demographic information on those who earn a degree in Science Technologies in the US.
-The average age of a person in the workforce with a degree in Science Technologies is 38.6, and the most common degree type these workers hold is a Bachelor's degree.
-Male employees are more likey to hold Science Technologies degrees, and White students earn the majority (1,164) of the degrees.
+The average age of a person in the workforce with a degree in Science Technologies is 42.9, and the most common degree type these workers hold is a Bachelor's degree.
+Female employees are more likey to hold Science Technologies degrees, and White students earn the majority (1,177) of the degrees.

 Data on the critical and distinctive skills necessary for those working in the Other Science Technologies field from the Bureau of Labor Statistics.
 Other Science Technologies majors need many skills, but most especially Reading Comprehension.
 The revealed comparative advantage (RCA) shows that Other Science Technologies majors need more than the average amount of Equipment Maintenance, Repairing, and Troubleshooting.